-Toward the end of the first year, all incoming students must take a preliminary examination administered by the faculty.
-Its purpose is to ensure a solid and broad knowledge in applied and computational mathematics, and in the event of a deficiency, to direct the students to necessary course and reading.
+Shortly before the beginning of the second year (typically September), all first year students must take a written preliminary examination administered by the faculty.
+Its purpose is to ensure a solid and broad knowledge in applied and computational mathematics, and in the event of a deficiency, to direct the students to necessary courses and reading.